Exact simulation of coupled Wright-Fisher diffusions: Numerical experiments

 \section{Numerical experiments}

 In the following, several implementations of Algorithm \ref{alg:CWFdiff} are shown along with their simulation results.
+The examples below represent plausible network structures present in biological applications, and whose interaction parameters are of interest.
+Examples of these include frequency-dependent selection in population dynamics with applications to vaccine's interventions \cite{Corander2017}, genome-wide discovery of interdependent loci affecting antibiotic resistance \cite{Schubert2019} or analysis of sequence data \cite{Gao2018}.

 Consider the case of two loci with two allele types each, i.e., $L=2$ and $d_1=d_2=2$.
-A particular example with one type allele interaction between loci with no selection reduces (\ref{eq:coupled_WF_general}) to
+A particular example with one type allele interaction between loci with no within-locus selection reduces (\ref{eq:coupled_WF_general}) to